© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Beadlam minor Romano-British villa is a scheduled monument protected by Historic England under reference 1011365.
 View the official record →

-Beadlam minor is a Romano-British villa situated in the North York Moors, North Yorkshire, representing a modest agricultural settlement of the Roman period.
+Beadlam is a Romano-British villa located in North Yorkshire, England, which flourished during the Roman occupation of Britain.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011365.

 Beadlam minor Romano-British villa is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1011365.